jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-12.md

 some as Allah, some as God, and others as Krishna, Śiva, and Brahman.
 It is like the water in a lake.
 Some drink it at one place and call it 'jal', others at another place and call it 'pani', and still others at a third place and call it 'water'.
-The Hindus call it 'jal', the Christians 'water', and the Mussalmans 'pani'.
+The Hindus call it 'jal', the Christians 'water', and the Muslims 'pani'.
 But it is one and the same thing.
 Opinions are but paths.
 Each religion is only a path leading to God, as rivers come from different directions and ultimately become one in the one ocean.
 292Oneness of God